eg1lgfp/gilman-family-practice/content/pages/docs/about/index.md

 title: 'Patient Enrollment, Forms and Appointments'
 excerpt: 'All Clinic Enrollment, Appointment and Forms Info'
 seo:
-  title: Patient Info + Enrollment
+  title: 'Patient Enrollment, Forms & Appts'
   description: >
     This is where patients of Gilman Family Practice can find all of the clinic's forms and docs required for New and Existing patients